Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • What an APCO letter includes

-You may receive a letter as a result of a brand audit by APCO to identify businesses that are liable under the NEPM.
+You may receive a letter from APCO following one of their brand audits which identifies businesses that are liable under the NEPM.

-As part of a co-regulatory agreement with all Australian governments, APCO will inform you of your packaging obligations and the options to comply with the NEPM.
+As part of a co-regulatory agreement with all Australian governments, APCO will inform you of your packaging obligations and your options to comply with the NEPM.

 • How businesses are chosen for the brand audit